castorini/pyserini/docs/conceptual-framework2.md

 With respect to dense retrieval models:

 1. Be able to materialize and inspect dense vectors stored in Faiss.
-2. Be able to encode documents and queries with the Contriever model and manipulate the resulting vector representations.
+2. Be able to encode documents and queries with the BGE-base model and manipulate the resulting vector representations.
 3. Be able to compute query-document scores (i.e., retrieval scores) "by hand" for dense retrieval, by directly manipulating the vectors.
 4. Be able to perform retrieval "by hand" given a query, by directly manipulating the document vectors stored in the index.